sd2k9/tools/git-helpers/README.md

 To allow some way of seeing changes in these kind of documents two methods are available.

-### Libre office as custom diff-tool
+### LibreOffice as custom diff-tool
-- Opens the new document and prints instructions how to compare documents in Libreoffice
+- Opens the new document and prints instructions how to compare documents in LibreOffice
-- Suitable for all formats understood by Libreoffice
+- Suitable for all formats understood by LibreOffice
 - Invoke with
   git difftool --tool lo
 - Setup